Ownezx/taskwarrior/docs/contrib/first_time.md

     $ sudo apt-get install git
     $ sudo apt-get install cmake
     $ sudo apt-get install make
+    $ sudo apt-get install build-essential

+Please note that rust is not installed in these commands and needs to be installed.
+Instructions can be found here : [https://www.rust-lang.org/tools/install](https://www.rust-lang.org/tools/install)

 ## [2] Get the Code